vzavala95/Sinnoh_Pokedex-/README.md

 # Sinnoh_Pokedex-
-Full-stack implementation of a Pokedex for the Sinnoh region of Pokemon Technologies used: Javascript, HTML, CSS, Python, mySQL Framework(s) used: Flask
+Full-stack implementation of a Pokedex for the Sinnoh region of Pokemon <br>
+Technologies used: Javascript, HTML, CSS, Python, mySQL <br>
+Framework(s) used: Flask <br>